mhemmings/obfuscemail/README.md

 ## FAQs

 1. **Why use the rot13 cipher?**
-It adds the main layer of obfuscication.
+It adds the main layer of obfuscation.
 Bots with an email matching regex over the whole page will be fooled by this.
 2. **But if enough people use rot13, bots will be be written to use it too.**
 Yeah, they will.
 We'll cross that bridge when we get to it.